MichaelCurrin/auto-commit-msg/docs/development/advanced/sandbox.md

 ## Start sandbox

-These are configured in the `.vscode` directory of the repo.
+These are configured in the `.vscode/launch.json` config.

 Follow these steps: